iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.nhs.covid19.production___4.5 (152)/report.md

 > I have this app on two phones, my personal mobile and my work mobile.
 I tested positive last month and updated my personal mobile with my code to confirm I was positive.
 As a test I waited for my work mobile to notify me to self isolate as I'd been in contact with someone who had tested positive but it didn't.
 No harm done but surely my work phone should have notified me as the app doesn't know I own both phones!<br> :date: __2021-02-22 23:54:23__

-> Constant red alert on the app icon.
-What is this supposed to indicate?
-Can't find any alerts within the app.
-Very unnerving.<br> :date: __2021-02-22 22:44:04__

-> The app used to "work" and now it won't open at all and I just keep getting notifications saying it has crashed.
-Have now uninstalled since those are getting old.<br> :date: __2021-02-21 23:52:26__

-> Poor compared to the apple version.
-My sister got told by her app to self-isolate, yet despite this mine was as normal the whole time (I did self-isolate due to being in the same house though).
-No notifications or even a change on screen telling me too when opening the app.
-Hers also tells her every week whether or not she has any possible contacts and gave her an urgent notification telling her to self-isolate.
-Mine does neither of those despite notifications being on.
-Its pointless really.<br> :date: __2021-02-21 04:58:54__

-> 1.)
-I found the version Date: 08.02.2021.
-Version 4.
-Release 4.
-Modification (146).
-You need to update the Android help text in Settings: It is in App Info, NOT App-Notification.
-2.)
-My three sons families do not use the app.
-They tell me it doesn't work.
-You need a Basic Test icon that does some basic simple checking and gives reassurance that it's working Currently there is NO feedback to the user whatever !
-How can I sell that?
-Let alone defend the app.
-At least this ver has an icon & help<br> :date: __2021-02-20 17:56:39__

 #### 1-star reviews